EmbarkStudios/k8s-buildkite-plugin/README.md

 ### `init-image` (optional, string)

 Override the [job initContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
 A buildkite-agent binary is expected to exist to do the checkout, along with git and ssh.
 The default is to use a public image based on the Dockerfile in this repository.
+If set to an empty string no init container is used.

 Example: `embarkstudios/k8s:1.0.0`